Weighted M-estimators for multivariate clustered data: theory and simulation results: Breakdown point

-From Theorem~\ref{t41}, the breakdown point of a weighted M-estimator depends more on its weights than on potential outliers.
+From Theorem~\ref{t42}, the breakdown point of a weighted M-estimator depends more on its weights than on potential outliers.
 Furthermore, the proof shows that for $w_i= \frac{\ell_i}{L}$, its exact expression takes the form given in \eqref{e53}.
 It is worth noting that if $\epsilon_{LN_n}^{\ast}$ and $\epsilon_0^{\ast}$ are very closed, we get

-which generalizes the definition given by \citet{NLO06} for the weighted spatial median (since they use the asymptotical breakdown point of 0.5 to derive their results).
-We conclude this section with two remarks enlightening the following facts.
-The asymptotical breakdown point of the unweighted estimator cannot be improved with weights, and, there is a trade off to reach between optimal efficiency and maximal breakdown point.
+which generalizes the definition given by \citet{NLO06} for the weighted spatial median (as they use the asymptotic breakdown point of 0.5 to derive their results).
+We conclude with two remarks: weights do not improve the asymptotic breakdown point of the unweighted case, and, a trade off between optimal efficiency and maximal breakdown point, should be found.

 \begin{rmk} Suppose that the weighted estimator achieves its maximal breakdown point, $\epsilon_{N_n}^{w\ast}= \frac{k_0^{\ast}}{N_n}$, with $k_0^{\ast}$ such that